alexanderowen/proj5-mongo/README.md

 Simple app of dated memos kept in MongoDB database

 In the spirit of energy efficiency from proj5-karaoke, the webpage is in black.
--'memo_utils.py' contains the main body of alterations from the source repo.
+'memo_utils.py' contains the main body of alterations from the source repo.
+Other major changes can be found in and flask_main.py templates/create.html, templates/index.html